QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 F_check[0] + F_check[1] * F_star, F_star
 ```

-## Fun with Sympy code
+## Fun with SymPy code

-This section is a small gift for readers who have made it this far.
+This section is a  gift for readers who have made it this far.

-It puts Sympy to work on our model.
+It puts SymPy to work on our model.

-Thus, we  use Sympy to compute some of the key objects comprising the eigenvector decomposition of $H$.
+Thus, we  use Sympy to compute some  key objects comprising the eigenvector decomposition of $H$.

-$H$ with nonzero $\delta$.
+We start by generating an $H$ with nonzero $\delta$.

 ```{code-cell} python3
 λ, δ, ρ = symbols('λ, δ, ρ')